openshift/svt/openshift_scalability/README.md

 > * The ***Tuning parameters*** have following function:
 >  * ***stepping*** : This feature makes sure that after each "stepsize" pod/template requests are submitted, they enter the "Running" state.
 After all the pods/templates in the given step are Running, then there is a delay = "pause" , before the next step.
 >  * ***rate_limit*** : This makes sure that there is a delay of "rate_limit.delay" between each pod/template request submission.
->  * ***--tolerate-bad-pods*** : This option ensures that cluster-loader utility won't wait till all the pods would come to running state.
-This is useful when we intentionally give bad pods which are bound to fail.
-By default the utility waits till all the pods come to running state.

 ```
 This Config file will create the following objects :